w3c/wai-mobile/index.md

 -   devices in household appliances
 -   other "Internet of Things"

-It address a wide range of issues:
+It addresses a wide range of issues:

 -   touchscreens
 -   small screen sizes